 William D. Foster

-*The birth of William D. Foster is celebrated on this date in 1884.
-Sometimes referred to as Bill Foster, he was a pioneering Black film producer.
-William Foster was born in Chicago, Illinois.
+*This date in 1884 is celebrated as the birth date of William D. Foster.
+Sometimes referred to as Bill Foster, he was a pioneering Black film producer born in Chicago, Illinois.

 He started his career as a sportswriter for the Chicago Defender, writing under the name Juli Jones.
 Foster periodically wrote for other newspapers as well.
 Still, under the pen name Juli Jones, including an article for the Indianapolis Freeman published in 1913, in which he "sketches out the public disclosure on the representation of blacks in white-produced films, a disclosure that would define the terms of the debate for the rest of the century ."

 William Foster took hold of this growing industry and quickly made his mark.
 In 1910, he founded the Foster Photoplay Company.
 Foster stated that the film industry "is the Negro businessman's only international chance to make money and put his race right with the world."
-His goal was not only for business success but also to show that African Americans could improve their image and standing worldwide.
+His goal was for business success and to show that African Americans could improve their image and standing worldwide.

 From the start, Foster intended to leave his mark on the film industry and impact the culture of his time and the future culture.
 The Foster Photoplay Company helped establish the tradition of black comedies and established Foster's place in the film industry.
 The short films he produced and directed showcased all-black casts with a positive outlook on the black culture and the black community to correct the negative images prevalent in Hollywood.